 If you have any questions about the 2020 Lightroom update for color grading, let us know in the comments.

-Also, we love good news, so if our Lightroom tips have helped you to understand how to use the new color grading tools, share that too.
+Also, I love good news, so if my Lightroom tips have helped you to understand how to use the new color grading tools, share that too.